 Home removal kits tend to cost between $200 to $700, and take approximately 8 to 12 sessions on a monthly interval.
 On the other hand, clinics can often charge a client $300 to $600 per body part, per session.
 For best results, it will take clients about 4 to 6 sessions in 3 weeks intervals.

 Sessions highly depend on the type of hair and skin color of the client.
 Dark, rough hair and light skin normally receive the best results during treatment sessions.
 Those with blonde, gray, and red hair do not respond well to the treatment.
 Those with dark complexions may limit the efficacy of the treatments.
+Check out my article on the best IPL devices for dark skin here.

 With the big difference in relevance to pricing, more and more people are opting for IPL home treatments rather than going to the spa or dermatological clinics since it can also produce a quality treatment without spending much.